Saving Electricity home

 See also the EPA's info about household items that contain mercury, here and here.

 Let's also remember that tubular fluorescents have been used in commercial and office buildings for decades.
 This is not a new technology at all.
-Why have the Republicans been silent about the millions of fluorescent tubes that have been in use over the last century?
-Good question.

 Think I'm exaggerating?
 Here's the proof.
 Rep. Ted Poe (R-TX) took the floor of the House to blast CFL lightbulbs and opened up with this flabbergasting statement:

-"Congress passed an energy bill which should have been called the 'Anti-America NON-Energy' Bill because it punishes Americans for using energy, rather than finding new sources of affordable energy."
+"Congress passed an energy bill which should have been called the 'Anti-America NON-Energy Bill' because it punishes Americans for using energy, rather than finding new sources of affordable energy."

 There you have it.
 Any attempt to reduce our energy use isn't just unnecessary, it's supposedly anti-American!
 And reducing energy use (and therefore pollution) is tantamount to punishment.
 Punishment!
 Since Poe is an unabashed enemy of conservation, is it any freaking wonder that he opposes energy-saving light bulbs?!
 Is it any surprise that he will bring up any possible defect he can find in CFL's in order to further his anti-conservation agenda?